Checklist for Grant Applications

 - If your project makes use of human subjects or human materials, submit your Human Subjects Protocol to the Stanford Institutional Review Board early on, or latest by the first day of the same month as your grant application deadline.

-- Draft your proposal, and seek feedback from your mentor, field contacts, and Academic Advising Directors and advisors.
+- Draft your proposal, and seek feedback from your mentor, field contacts, and Undergraduate Advising Directors.

 - Request letters of recommendation from you faculty mentor and field contact, giving a MINIMUM of three weeks’ notice.
 Provide them with the guidelines for letters sought by Undergraduate Research.

-- Register at the Undergraduate Research Grant Application Portal and become familiar with submission requirements, including getting departmental account numbers (PTA) for faculty transfer and human subjects payment, as well as direct deposit.
+- Register at the Undergraduate Research Grant Application Portal and become familiar with submission and acceptance requirements.